How Much Does Ceiling Repair Cost?

 - The filling will show through, and the entire ceiling may need to be redecorated after the repair

-Damp is a common cause of peeling paint, and the source of the damp should be treated immediately.
+Damp is a common cause of peeling paint on a ceiling, and the source of the damp should be treated immediately before painting.
 Allow the surface to dry completely before applying a stain block to avoid ‘bleed through' to the painted surface.

 Once the stain block has dried, a topcoat can be applied.
 The cost of a 5-litre tin of white ceiling emulsion ranges from £15 to £35.
 If the paint hasn't been cured, peeling paint can be caused by improperly prepared plaster.
 A litre of plaster primer/sealer costs roughly £15-£20.